Useful pages on the regulator website

 Monetary sanctions and recent behaviour

-The CNBV has powers to impose sanctions on legal entities, shareholders, directors and officers, employees and, in general, any person or entity that holds operations in connection with those activities monitored by the CNBV, and that is directly (or indirectly) involved in, or instructs regarding, conduct that violates the banking or financial laws, as well as the rules and provisions issued by the CNBV itself.
+The CNBV has powers to impose sanctions on legal entities, shareholders, directors and officers, employees and, in general, any person or entity that holds operations in connection with those activities monitored by the CNBV, and that is directly (or indirectly) involved in, or instructs regarding, conduct that violates the banking or financial laws, as well as the rules and provisions issued by the CNBV itself and those provided in the relevant regulations.

 CNBV sanctions are administrative in nature and may be challenged by sanctioned offenders before the administrative or judicial courts.